People often don't get the mental health services they need because they don't know where to start. You can start right here on campus.

 Our Student Resource Center works with several local agencies and can refer students who are in need of additional assistance.

-Persons making use of these services must be students currently enrolled in credit classes.
+Persons making use of on campus services must be students currently enrolled in credit classes.